ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 ## Variables Searching

-Bot application should read a state of game objects from a game process's memory.
+Bot application should read a state of game objects from a game's process memory.
 The state can be stored in variables from several different segments.
 Base addresses of these segments and offsets of variables inside the segments can be changed each time when game application is launched.
 This means that final absolute address of each variable is not constant value.
-Therefore, the bot should have an algorithm of searching variables in process's memory that allows to deduce absolute addresses of specific variables.
+Therefore, the bot should have an algorithm of searching variables in process memory that allows to deduce absolute addresses of specific variables.

 We have used a term "absolute address" here but it is not precise in terms of [**x86 memory segmentation model**](https://en.wikipedia.org/wiki/X86_memory_segmentation).
 Absolute address in terms of this model is named **linear address**.
 This is a formula for calculation a linear address:
 ```